vruusmann/blog/_posts/2014-07-14-jpmml_evaluator_api_upgrade_guide.md

 The unmarshalling of a PMML class model object is the first step in any PMML consumption workflow.
 The JPMML-Model library provides a public utility class for most common use cases.
 However, application developers who need better control over unmarshalling options or who would like to perform custom pre- or post-processing operations may want to rely on their own implementation.

-The main change between versions 1.0 and 1.1 of the private API is that the utility class `org.dmg.pmml.IOUtil` has been superseded by another utility class `org.jpmml.model.JAXBUtil`.
+The main change between versions 1.0 and 1.1 of the private API is that the `org.dmg.pmml.IOUtil` utility class has been superseded by the `org.jpmml.model.JAXBUtil` utility class.
 As the name suggests, this class only deals with the Java Architecture for XML Binding (JAXB) side of things.
 The activities related to converting PMML documents between different PMML schema versions were extracted to special purpose Simple API for XML (SAX) filter classes.

 Unmarshalling a PMML class model object using the version 1.0 of the private API: